 If your investments are subject to these delays, Stifel will provide a “Delay Letter” notifying you that the mailing of your tax information will be delayed to an alternate mail date.
 Stifel has created a “Preliminary 1099,” which clients can only receive electronically.
 The “Preliminary 1099” will reflect both finalized information received from the issuers as well as a listing of securities pending reclassification.
 Since we cannot determine what items may be affected year to year, we highly encourage everyone to sign up for electronic delivery.

 Even with these additional steps, the securities issuers may provide Stifel with corrected tax reporting numbers before the IRS filing due dates.
 Since we do not have control over when these corrected tax reporting numbers are provided to Stifel, we encourage you to wait to file your 2017 tax return as long as reasonably possible.

-To assist you in preparing for the upcoming Tax Return Filing season, Stifel has provided a “Preliminary Mail Schedule” on the tab to the right on this page as well as the IRS description and summary below.
+To assist you in preparing for the upcoming Tax Return Filing season, Stifel has provided a “Preliminary Mail Schedule” as well as the IRS description and summary below.

 |IRS Mailing Deadline||Form Type||Description|